Afcon minnows dream of World Cup debut

 Zambia 0-0 Ivory Coast (8-7 pens) (2012) - Zambia completed a fairytale run in Gabon and Equatorial Guinea to lift their first-ever Nations Cup, beating an Ivory Coast side containing the Toure brothers, Gervinho, Salomon Kalou and Didier Drogba in the final after a dramatic penalty shoot-out.

-Malawi 3-0 Algeria (2010) - The Flames, competing in their first Afcon in 26 years, surprised the North Africans with a comprehensive performance in Angola to secure a maiden tournament victory.
+Malawi 3-0 Algeria (2010) - The Flames, competing in their first Afcon in 26 years, surprised Algeria with a comprehensive performance in Angola to secure a maiden tournament victory.

-Tunisia 1-1 Burkina Faso (8-7 pens) (1998) - A Tunisia side which would go on to feature at the World Cup later that year had to score an 89th-minute equaliser to force extra-time in their quarter-final tie, but were downed by the little-fancied hosts on penalties.
+Tunisia 1-1 Burkina Faso (8-7 pens) (1998) - A Tunisia side, which would go on to feature at the World Cup later that year, had to score an 89th-minute equaliser to force extra time in their quarter-final tie, but were downed by the little-fancied hosts on penalties.